Essential Staff Handbook Policies

 Having this policy in place will streamline reimbursing employees and also inform employees of the repercussions should submitted reimbursement requests be proven dishonest.

-PACK 3 – FAMILY PACK
+PACK 3 – FAMILY POLICY PACK

 • This policy will include Maternity, Paternity and Adoption Leave and payment entitlements.
 It sets out an employee’s basic arrangements for maternity, paternity, adoption leave and pay, notice requirements and contractual rights.